prepair/tfs-utils/README.md

   - `node src/time 12345 +5` - add 5 hours to completed, subtract it from remaining (if remaining has been set)
   - `node src/time 12345 5` - explicitly set completed to 5 hours, will not change the remaining field
   - **TODO:** close task

+### build

+- get the last updated time and build number of the given definitions